mycel-labs/mycel-docs/docs/overview/tokenomics.md

 ## Token Burning Process

 1. **Calculate the Total Domain Registration Fees**: Determine the total amount of domain registration fees collected during the period in accepted tokens (e.g., USDC).
-2. **Determine the Amount of MYCEL to Burn**: Utilize the collected fees and a specific rate to calculate the MYCEL tokens to burn.
-This rate takes into account factors such as the price of MYCEL in accepted tokens, staking rate, inflation rate, and other predetermined parameters.
-The token amounts sent to the community pool is determined at the same time.
+2. **Determine the Amount of MYCEL to Burn**: Calculate the amount of MYCEL tokens to burn using the collected fees and a specific rate, which considers factors including the price of MYCEL in accepted tokens, the staking rate, the inflation rate, and other set parameters.
+Concurrently, determine the token amounts to allocate to the community pool.
 3. **Burn the MYCEL Tokens**: Execute the burning process, removing the calculated MYCEL tokens from circulation.
 The amount burned translates into compensation for Validators, incentivizing them to operate nodes and contribute to the network.

 ## Burn Mechanism